We earn a commission for products purchased through some links in this article.

 As well as the story of St Nicholas inspiring gift giving at Christmas, the tradition goes all the way back to the very first Christmas!
 In the nativity story, the three wise men brought gifts of gold, frankincense and myrrh and the tradition stuck.

-While most children believe in a magical person who delivers presents, this varies depending on the country.
+While most children believe in a magical person who delivers Christmas toys and presents, this varies depending on the country.
 Children in the UK believe in Father Christmas, while in Germany it’s the Christkind.
 In Spain it’s the Wise Men and in Italy it’s an old lady called Befana.

 Why do we have Christmas pudding?